 Easy to Get Started: Imagine.
 Write.
 Create.

-The best elementary writing lessons inspire creativity while building essential skills.
+The best writing lessons inspire creativity while building essential skills.
 By sparking curiosity and giving students the freedom to express themselves, you foster an environment where writing becomes an enjoyable and empowering experience for every student.

 At Storyboard That, we believe that when students are having fun, they become immersed in the material in a way that opens them up to deeper learning.
 That’s why we’ve created our lesson plans and resources to provide you with a new way to teach writing, so that your students learn to write by applying visual concepts to achieve a better long-term understanding of the material—and have a blast while doing it.